|What Is Computable?|

 To this day no one knows if this problem is NP or not because there is the possibility that a certificate for “primeness” could exist.

 If you think that NP problems are a little bit odd consider the simple fact that there are problems for which it can be proved that an algorithm of any sort cannot be found.
-These are not out of our reach because of resource limitations.
+These are hard in a different sense.
+They are not out of our reach because of resource limitations.
 They are out of our reach because the logic of the universe prohibits us from inventing an algorithm that works out the answer we seek.

 The best-known example involves the halting problem for a Turing machine but the type of computer doesn’t really matter.